-Component Description (1) Speakers Produce sound.
-(2) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+Component Description (1) WWAN antennas Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(2) Camera lights On: One or more cameras are in use.
 (3) Internal microphones Record sound.
-(4) Infrared camera light On: The infrared camera is in use.
-(5) Infrared camera Allows a facial recognition logon to Windows®, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 42 .
-(6) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 24 .
-(7) Camera light On: The camera is in use.
+(4) Cameras Allow you to video chat, record video, and record still images.
+To use your camera, see Using a camera (select products only) on page 33 .
+Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
+For more information, see Using Windows Hello (select products only) on page 52 .
+NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
+(5) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANS).

-\The antennas are not visible from the outside of the computer, and antenna location varies.
+\The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.